 HUMANITY IS WIPED OUT IN LESS THAN TWO MONTHS

-Burned from Earth and the colonies by a vicious and cunning foe, Mankind is believed extinct.
+Burned from Earth by a vicious and cunning foe, Mankind is believed extinct.
 Guilt of genocide hangs heavy on the enemy conscience, however, and centuries later their society remains divided by it.

 Disappearances of ships and crews in deep space spark rumors in religious communities.
 Most scoff at the fearful muttering, dismissing it as superstition or overabundant piety; but in their hearts, they know the genocide was a great crime.
 And where all of their advanced technology has failed to provide an explanation, the rumors may be true…